ibaena/-liri-node-app/README.md

 # liri-node-app
+##command line node app

+##General Information
-##LIRI is a Language Interpretation and Recognition Interface.
+LIRI is a Language Interpretation and Recognition Interface.

-###LIRI will be a command line node app that takes in paramaters and gives you back data.
+LIRI will be a command line node app that takes in paramaters and gives you back data.

+technologies used:
+* Node
+* Javascript